Best Free Contract Management Software (2026): What Actually Works

 When to Pay for CLM

-Best Value Paid Alternative
+Best All-in-One Paid Alternative

-Bind - Starting at $19/month
+Bind - Starting at $90/seat/month

 - Conversational AI interface - Just tell Bind what you need ("Create an NDA with Acme Corp") — no forms or menus